murtaza1112/Survee/README.md

 1.Get google api keys by logging in the google developer console.

-2.Get monoURI using online mongodb.
+2.Get MongoURI using online mongodb.

 3.Stripe keys will be obtainable by creating an account in official stripe website.